pmeier/parker-word-puzzle/README.md

     - Similarly, we already know that if we perform the union of the sets, that there will be no duplicate elements.

  With that in mind, Fred Overflow encoded each word as an unsigned integer with 32 bits.
 Each bit encodes whether or not a letter is present.
 For this, we only need 26 bits and have the remaining 6 bits to spare.
 For example, the word 'waltz' is encoded as
  `10010010000000100000000001` with 'a' being the least significant bit.
-Since binary is quite hard for us humans to decipher, I'm going to switch to the same display format Fred overflow also uses: a `0` is shown as dash `-` and a `1` is shown as the letter it represents starting with the least significant bit, i.e. `A`, on the left:
+Since binary is quite hard for us humans to decipher, I'm going to switch to the same display format Fred Overflow also uses: a `0` is shown as dash `-` and a `1` is shown as the letter it represents starting with the least significant bit, i.e. `A`, on the left:

 ```
 A----------L-------T--W--Z  waltz